2025 Workplace Plan Participant Survey

 About the survey

-Logica Research conducted online surveys between April 30 and May 17, 2025, on U.S. employees aged 21-70, employed by companies with at least 25 people, regarding their 401(k) and/or equity compensation participation, with data being self-reported and unverified.
-The first survey included 1,000 401(k) participants and an additional 100 Gen Z participants from providers across the country, while the second surveyed 420 participants in equity compensation or stock purchase programs.
+Logica Research conducted an online survey between April 30 and May 17, 2025, of U.S. employees aged 21-70, employed by companies with at least 25 people, regarding their 401(k) and/or equity plan participation, with data being self-reported and unverified.
+The survey included 1,000 401(k) participants and an additional 100 Gen Z 401(k) participants from providers across the country, and also included 420 participants in equity compensation and/or employee stock purchase programs from providers across the country.

 Media Contact: Mike Peterson